-I had one client who had his application hand-carried to the airline's employment office by a senior captain.
-Unfortunately, he found out too late that this captain had been involved in numerous altercations with the employment office concerning applicants he felt should be hired.
-(Although this client was not harmed in this particular instance, it caused him a great deal of concern and many sleepless nights.)
+Ensure any company employee who offers to help will, in fact, be of help.
+I had a client who had their application hand-carried to the airline's employee office by a senior captain.
+Unfortunately, they found out too late this captain had been involved in several altercations with the HR office concerning applicants they felt should be hired.
+Although this client was not impacted in this particular instance, it caused them a great deal of concern and many sleepless nights.